Digital Marketing Resume

 - Working on side projects such as setting up a blog and optimising it for search engines

-- Getting a digital marketing internship at a digital agency or company
+Getting a digital marketing internship at a digital agency or company

 Education and Certifications

-This section will include all your qualifications from primary to tertiary education (list the certification title, institution name, and dates):
+This section will include all your academic qualifications from primary to tertiary education (list the certification title, institution name, and dates):

 - PSLE